Estate Planning · Estate Administration

 A beneficiary who has inherited a retirement account should contact the account custodian promptly, provide a certified death certificate, complete the custodian’s beneficiary claim forms and inherited account paperwork, and decide how to title and structure the inherited account.
 The decisions made in the first few months after inheriting a retirement account affect the tax consequences for years.
 A surviving spouse must decide whether to roll the account into their own IRA or retain it as an inherited account.
 A non-spouse beneficiary must establish an inherited IRA titled correctly in the name of the decedent for the benefit of the beneficiary.
 Missing deadlines or improperly titling the account can eliminate distribution options or trigger immediate tax consequences.
 Beneficiaries should also determine whether Pennsylvania inheritance tax has been paid or reserved by the estate, as the beneficiary is personally liable for the tax on the inherited account under Pennsylvania law.

 For assistance with estate administration matters involving retirement accounts, see our page on estate administration and probate in Pennsylvania.
+For how these mistakes fit into the broader pattern of estate planning failures, see our page on what actually goes wrong with estate plans in Pennsylvania.

 Related practice areas and resources